 Greg Moore, Director

-Greg Moore is a member of the Free Speech for People Board of Directors.
-Greg Moore is the Senior Strategist for the Democracy Initiative and is one of the nation’s leading voting rights leaders and advocates.
+Greg Moore is a member of the Free Speech For People Board of Directors.
+Mr. Moore is one of the nation’s leading voting rights leaders and advocates.
 Dating back to 1983, Mr. Moore has a long and distinguished history of political empowerment and issue advocacy, serving in a number of various leadership positions throughout his many years of grassroots organizing and program development at the local, state and national level.
-Mr. Moore concurrently serves as the Executive Director of the NAACP National Voter Fund.
-Prior, Mr. Moore served five years as the Legislative Director (93-94) and Chief of Staff (98-01) to Congressman John Conyers, Jr. (D-Mich.), the Ranking Member of the U.S. House Judiciary Committee and Dean of the Congressional Black Caucus; and the Executive Director of the Citizenship Education Fund, the civic educational arm of the National Rainbow Coalition.
+This history includes serving as the Executive Director of the NAACP National Voter Fund; Senior Strategist for the Democracy Initiative; the Legislative Director (93-94) and Chief of Staff (98-01) to former Congressman John Conyers, Jr. (D-Mich.), the Ranking Member of the U.S. House Judiciary Committee and Dean of the Congressional Black Caucus; and the Executive Director of the Citizenship Education Fund, the civic educational arm of the National Rainbow Coalition.
 Mr. Moore is also the President and CEO of GTM Consulting Services, a Washington, DC and Cleveland, Ohio based political consulting firm that specializes in program development, public-policy analysis, issue advocacy and election services.
-Mr. Moore holds a Bachelors of Science Degree from Ohio University where he majored in Organizational Communications.
+Mr. Moore holds a Bachelor of Science Degree from Ohio University where he majored in Organizational Communications.
 He has lectured on several college campuses and in communities across the county over his long career in advocating for issues related to equal educational opportunity, civil rights, voting rights and democratic reform.
 Back to top.

 Before graduating from the Kennedy School of Government, Stephanie served as the Executive Director of the College Democrats of America at the Democratic National Committee.
 In that capacity, she also served as the advisor to the DNC Chairman on Youth Outreach.
 In 2000 and 2002, Ms. Sanchez was the Democratic nominee for the US House of Representatives from Connecticut’s Fourth Congressional District.

 She grew up in Greenwich, Connecticut, and served as president of the Connecticut Young Democrats.
 Prior to running for Congress, Stephanie served as a Selectwoman in Greenwich from 1997 to 1999.
 Ms. Sanchez attended Phillips Academy Andover and following a year abroad at Cambridge University in England, graduated from Brown University.
 Back to top.